jsk-ros-pkg/jsk_roseus/roseus_smach/README.md

       (send sm-sub :add-transition foo-node :outcome4 :outcome2)
       (send sm-sub :add-transition bar-node foo-node :outcome2))
 ```
-These lines define the behavior of `sm-sub` in detail just like the previous simple state machine exapmle.
+These lines define the behavior of `sm-sub` in detail just like the previous simple state machine example.
 Note that `(send sm-sub :goal-state :outcome4)` not only defines the goal state, but also defines the return value of its state machine.

 ```lisp
 (send (smach-nested) :execute nil)
 ```
 Finally, the `sm-top` is executed here.